Campbell-Muscle-Lab/FiberSim/docs/pages/structures/job/job.md

 ## Overview

-In FiberSim, a `job` defines a single simulation.  is defined using a [JSON structure](https://en.wikipedia.org/wiki/JSON) that points to additional files.
+In FiberSim, a `job` defines a single simulation.
+Jobs are defined in [JSON format](https://en.wikipedia.org/wiki/JSON) and include pointers to additional files.

 Here is an example of a job.